-In its crudest form, sales enablement content is any single piece of content that helps generate a sale.
+Sales enablement content is any single piece of content that a sales rep can use to generate a purchase.
 Of course, that begs the question: Isn’t that the purpose of all marketing content?

 Well yeah, but it’s the intent of the piece that makes it sales enablement content.

 Think about it like courtship.

 You can’t just go around proposing to strangers.
 You have to first initiate a conversation through an appropriate channel of communication.
 With dating, that might be Tinder, a cafe or a bar.
 In marketing and sales, it could be social media, an email nurture campaign, interactive content or perhaps a paid ad.

 This is your lead-gen content, and its intent is to turn a potential customer into a lead.